davekilian/primer/basic/calc.md

 * Represent binary digits using electricity: **switched-on for $1$ or -off for $0$**
 * Implement math using **networks of transistors**

-Now that we have a sketch of how you'd build a calculator, let's turn our focus to programming it.
+Now that we have a sketch of a calculator, let's figure out how to program it.